-If you’re selling multi-channel, you’re going to encounter channel conflict sooner or later.
-It’s always better to anticipate its root causes and tackle them proactively.
-By emphasising clear, frequent communication with partners, you give everyone the best possible chance to succeed together.
+If you're selling multi-channel you're going to encounter channel conflict sooner or later.
+It's always better to anticipate its root causes and tackle them proactively.
+By emphasizing clear frequent communication with partners you give everyone the best possible chance to succeed together.

 6 Ways Brands Can Maximize eCommerce Conversions in 2023